Why You Should Start Puppy Crate Training Now

 As if the main advantages of crate training weren’t enough to motivate you to invest some time and effort into crate training your pet, here are some more upsides to dog crates:

 - In case you work from home and don’t want your puppy distracting you, your puppy can relax for a while in its crate.
-Plus, it’s lightweight and portable, you as you move to different rooms, your puppy can come with you.
+Plus, it’s lightweight and portable.
+As you move to different rooms, your puppy can come with you.

-- Trips to the vet and groomer a lot more smoothly when your puppy is in its crate.
+- Trips to the vet and groomer will go a lot more smoothly when your puppy is in its crate.

 - For times when you’re at your child’s sports event or a competitive dog event, your dog can rest comfortably and stay out of the way in a crate.
 Make sure it’s in a shady place so your dog stays cool on those hot summer days.